PratisthaThapa/Daily-to-do-list-/README.md

 # Daily-to-do-list-
-A to do list to keep track of everyday tasks for completion.
+This application is a to do list to keep track of everyday tasks for completion.
 Tasks can be added and marked as completed.
-Displays all the tasks added and/or which ones have been completed.
+It can display all tasks that have been added and/or if they have been completed.
-Features used include create a dictionary and retrieve.
+Features used include created a dictionary and retrieved it.
 A log has been implemented to record errors.
-A generic class is created and used.
+A generic class has been created and used.
 Application uses API.
+Comments have been added to explain use of 2 of the solid principles.